KurtVelasco/rhode-database/README.md

 # rhode-database
 A wpf project for a certain gatcha game

-Mostly just for educational purposes/ test run for using WPF Will continue to add stuff, as it's still unfinished
+Mostly just for educational purposes/ test run for using WPF \n Will continue to add stuff, as it's still unfinished